-Up until that point, I hadn't thought much about POV other than as a starting point for writing each novel.
-As an experienced reader, it came somewhat natural to me to analyze the narrator's motives.
+Up until that point, I hadn't thought much about POV other than as a starting point for writing a novel.
+As an experienced reader, it came somewhat naturally to me to analyze the narrator's motives.
 As a writer, all I really thought about was, "Is this going to be first person or third person?
+If it's first person, who's talking?
 Great, let's write."
 I definitely hadn't thought about POV in movies and TV.
 To me, those were always third person.
-I hadn't considered the deeper idea of which character they were focused on in the third person, which was the narrator vs. the main character.
-I hadn't even begun to think about how POV might affect the viewer/reader's opinion on the characters.
+I hadn't considered which character the third person was focused on and how they, as a "narrator" of sorts, might affect the our opinions.

-But Julia made a fantastic point, which I'd like to get into a little here, using Sherlock as the main example.
+But Julia made a fantastic point, which I'd like to get into here.

-For those of you unfamiliar with BBC Sherlock (shame on you), Sherlock is a modern TV adaptation of Sherlock Holmes, in which a war doctor named John Watson becomes flatmates with a brilliant and extremely rude consulting detective named, you guessed it, Sherlock Holmes.
-Sherlock is played by the beautiful, beautiful Benedict Cumberbatch, and John Watson is played by Martin Freeman.
+For those of you unfamiliar with the show, Sherlock is a modern TV adaptation of Arthur Conan Doyle's Sherlock Holmes in which an ex-military doctor named John Watson becomes flatmates with a brilliant and extremely rude consulting detective named, you guessed it, Sherlock Holmes.
+Sherlock is played by the beautiful Benedict Cumberbatch, and John Watson is played by Martin Freeman.

 In this show, Sherlock is a jerk.
-Like, really, a jerk.
-He's a total genius at deducting and solving crimes, but he has no social skills, or rather, doesn't really care to have social skill.
+He's a total genius at uncovering truths and solving crimes, but he has no social skills, or rather, doesn't really care to have social skills.
 He calls himself "a high-functioning sociopath", which isn't actually accurate, but that description does reflect the way Sherlock commonly acts.
-Most the time, his entire focus is on solving the puzzle, on being a genius, and he doesn't give a potato about anyone else, which means he is very rude.
-Sometimes, in order to solve the crime, he becomes downright manipulative.
-But the Sherlock fandom, which is very large, vocal, and slightly insane, absolutely loves him.
+Most the time, his entire focus is on solving the puzzle and on being a genius.
+Sometimes, in order to solve the crime, he becomes downright manipulative of others.
+But the Sherlock fandom, which is large, vocal, and slightly insane, absolutely loves him.

 That realization opened up a lot for me in terms of thinking about narrators and perspective.
-I've paid a lot more attention since then in movies and TV, trying to figure out who the narrator is, who the main character is, who we're supposed to sympathize with the most, and how that affects our participation in and viewership of the story.
-In Supernatural, as I've raced my way through the seasons, for example, it was clear to me at the beginning that Sam was meant to be the "narrator" as such, but as time has passed, that has shifted over to Dean.
-In Snow White and the Huntsman, one of my favorite movies, Snow White isn't the POV character, the Huntsman is, for which reason it does lack quite a bit in the female empowerment area.
+I've paid a lot more attention since then to movies and TV, trying to figure out who the "narrator" is: who we're learning things along with, who we're supposed to sympathize with the most, and often, who the story first begins with.
+I've also been paying attention to how that affects the audience's participation in and viewership of the story.
+In Supernatural, for example, it was clear to me at the beginning that Sam was meant to be the "narrator," but as I've raced through the seasons, that role has shifted over to Dean.
+In Snow White and the Huntsman, Snow White isn't the POV character, the Huntsman is (which means it does lack quite a bit in the female empowerment area).

 Why I Hate James Pat...